Germany slashes digitisation budget by 99 percent

 The budgets for digital identification and digitising the country's 375 central and decentralised registers have also been reduced to €40m and €70m, respectively, down from €60m and €83m.

-The cut is part of a broad-based push by the German Ministry of Finance to bring government expenditure down to within Germany's constitutional debt brake, which restricts the federal government deficit to 0.35 percent.
+The cuts are part of a broad-based push by the German Ministry of Finance to bring government expenditure down to within Germany's constitutional debt brake, which restricts the federal government deficit to 0.35 percent.

-"We need to learn to get by with the revenues that the citizens provide us with," said the Minister of Finance Christian Lindner of the business-friendly Free Democratic Party when presenting the budget.
+"We need to learn to get by with the revenues that the citizens provide us with," said the finance minister Christian Lindner of the business-friendly Free Democratic Party when presenting the budget in July.

 But in a potential embarrassment, the cost-saving push is now threatening one of the tentpole issues of his own party, the Free Democratic Party (FDP).